jjb/votefwd/README.md

 	brew install node
 	brew install postgresql

-Follow the instructions in your terminal after installing postgres to get and keep it running (`launchctl` recommended).
+Follow the instructions in your terminal after installing postgres to get and keep it running (`launchctl` is recommended).

 #### Set up development environment